-Operating segments are evaluated based on their contribution to consolidated results, which is primarily determined by the respective operating income (loss) of each segment.
-General and administrative expenses were allocated to the midstream segment based on the nature of the expenses and on a combination of the segments' proportionate share of the Company's consolidated property and equipment, capital expenditures, and labor costs, as applicable.
+The Company's operations, which are located in the United States, are organized into three reportable segments: (i) the exploration, development and production of natural gas, NGLs and oil; (ii) marketing and utilization of excess firm transportation capacity and (iii) midstream services through the Company's equity method investment in Antero Midstream.
+Substantially all of the Company's production revenues are attributable to customers located in the United States; however, some of the Company's production revenues are attributable to customers who then transport the Company's production to foreign countries for resale or consumption.
+These segments are monitored separately by management for performance and are consistent with internal financial reporting.
+These segments have been identified based on the differing products and services, regulatory environment and the expertise required for these operations.
+Management evaluates the performance of the Company's business segments based on operating income (loss).
+General and administrative expenses were allocated to the midstream segment based on the nature of the expenses and on a combination of the segments' proportionate share of the Company's consolidated property and equipment, capital expenditures and labor costs, as applicable.
 General and administrative expenses related to the marketing segment are not allocated because they are immaterial.
-Other income, income taxes, and interest expense are primarily managed and evaluated on a consolidated basis.
+Other income, income taxes and interest expense are primarily managed and evaluated on a consolidated basis.
 Intersegment sales were transacted at prices which approximate market.
-Accounting policies for each segment are the same as the Company's accounting policies described in Note 2-Summary of Significant Accounting Policies to the consolidated financial statements.
+Accounting Policies for each segment are the same as the Company's accounting policies described in Note 2-Summary of Significant Accounting Policies to the consolidated financial statements.